Nigeria Police Force: Issues

 In October 2018, eight Boipatong police officers were arrested for torturing and then murdering a Nigerian national in October 2017.
 On 2 August 2019, two officers of the Nigerian Police Force's Anti-Cultism Squad, Insp.
 Ogunyemi Olalekan and Sgt.
 Godwin Orji, were arrested and charged with murdering a man during a raid in Lagos.
 On 21 August 2019, four operatives of the Nigerian Police Force's notorious Special Anti-Robbery Squad (SARS) were arrested and charged with murder after being caught on film manhandling and then shooting to death two suspected phone thieves in broad daylight.
 The two suspected phone thieves were shot dead after they had been arrested.

-On January 5, 2020, three Nigerian Police Force officers were arrested after beating a bus passenger, who also turned out to be Nigerian Supreme Court Justice Obasi, after he refused to unlock his mobile phone.
-On April 3, 2020, a Nigerian police officer was arrested for assaulting a port worker.
-On April 18, 2020, the Nigerian Police Force stated that two of its officers were arrested after being caught on film beating a woman at the Odo Ori Market in Iwo, Osun State.
+On 5 January 2020, three Nigerian Police Force officers were arrested after beating a bus passenger, who also turned out to be Nigerian Supreme Court Justice Obasi, after he refused to unlock his mobile phone.
+On 3 April 2020, a Nigerian police officer was arrested for assaulting a port worker.
+On 18 April 2020, the Nigerian Police Force stated that two of its officers were arrested after being caught on film beating a woman at the Odo Ori Market in Iwo, Osun State.

-On April 28, 2020, it was reported that the Nigerian Police Force's Rivers State Police Command arraigned former Sergeant Bitrus Osaiah in court for shooting to death his female colleague, Lavender Elekwachi, during a raid on street trading and illegal motor parks the previous week.
+On 28 April 2020, it was reported that the Nigerian Police Force's Rivers State Police Command arraigned former Sergeant Bitrus Osaiah in court for shooting to death his female colleague, Lavender Elekwachi, during a raid on street trading and illegal motor parks the previous week.
 Osaiah was dismissed as a police officer the previous day for killing Elekwachi, who also held the rank of a Sergeant.
 It was reported that Osaiah was in fact arrested the killing.
-On May 21, 2020, Yahaha Adeshina, the Divisional Police Officer of Ilemba Hausa Division, was arresting for assisting Kehinde Elijah and Ezeh Joseph in the May 10, 2020 murder of sergeant Onalaja Onajide.
-Adeshina and the other shooters were wanted for "violent crimes."
-On May 30, 2020, two Lagos police officers were arrested for shooting to death a 16-year-old girl.
+On 21 May 2020, Yahaha Adeshina, the Divisional Police Officer of Ilemba Hausa Division, was arresting for assisting Kehinde Elijah and Ezeh Joseph in the 10 May 2020 murder of sergeant Onalaja Onajide.
+Adeshina and the other shooters were wanted for "violent crimes".
+On 30 May 2020, two Lagos police officers were arrested for shooting to death a 16-year-old girl.

-On July 31, Peter Ebah, an Inspector officer for the NPF's Rivers Command, was arrested for raping a woman at a checkpoint in the Tai area of Rivers State for not wearing a face mask.
-As of September 9, 2020, he was still in custody for the rape.
+On 31 July, Peter Ebah, an Inspector officer for the NPF's Rivers Command, was arrested for raping a woman at a checkpoint in the Tai area of Rivers State for not wearing a face mask.
+As of 9 September 2020, he was still in custody for the rape.
 A case involving accusations that Nigeria Police Force officers in Abuja raped some of 65 women who were arrested for illicit nightclub activity in April 2019 after they refused to pay the officers bribes for their release was still ongoing as well.